High blood sugar is also called high blood glucose, or hyperglycemia.

 Preventing High Blood Sugar

 To prevent high blood sugar, you will need to:

 - Set a target goal for your blood sugar levels for different times during the day.
 This helps you manage your blood sugar.

 - Decide how often you need to check your blood sugar at home.

-If your blood sugar is higher than your goals for 3 days and you do not know why, check your urine for ketones.
-Then call your health care provider.
+If your blood sugar is higher than your goals for 3 days and you DO NOT know why, check your urine for ketones.
+Then call your provider.

-Hyperglycemia - self-care; High blood glucose - self-care
+Hyperglycemia - self-care; High blood glucose - self-care; Diabetes - high blood sugar

 Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.